Amir-78/NoNSFW/README.md

 ---

-*Thank you for choosing NudeX — protecting Discord communities one image at a time!*
+*Thank you for choosing NoNSFW — protecting Discord communities one image at a time!*